 Downtown: South Park Blocks Master Plan is moving toward City Council.
 Routes Green Loop along westside of SPB, removing 15’ of park and trees.
 Riverplace development concerns, needs traffic study for increased congestion.

 NWDA: focus on Montgomery Park and ESCO developments, especially the formerly industrial sites.
+Pinger suggested that the Board consider more common cause advocacy in the year to come for issues like the South Park MP where it is in all of the NWNW neighborhood’s interest, and especially with the new Council.

 7:04 Public Comment